 On one hand, you can simply migrate to an equivalent cloud service for your on-premises platforms, such as Oracle Base Database Service or Oracle Exadata Cloud Service.
 Or you can upgrade your database operating platform and take advantage of Oracle Exadata, the industry leader in transaction processing, database consolidation, and data warehousing, or Oracle Autonomous Database on the Exadata platform, adding more automation and lowering your cost of ownership.

 Yes.
-Oracle Estate Explorer catalogs and analyzes your database estate and securely evaluates its technical characteristics for migration to the Autonomous Database platform.
+Oracle Estate Explorer (PDF) catalogs and analyzes your database estate and securely evaluates its technical characteristics for migration to the Autonomous Database platform.
 You can evaluate your database estate behind your firewall without sharing any data or metadata with Oracle.

 Yes.
 Oracle Real Application Testing is an Oracle Database option that’s useful for validating migrations and is available independent of Enterprise Manager.
 It includes SQL Performance Analyzer and Database Replay.
 Licensing is required when using this option with on-premises databases.
 Refer to licensing information, Section 1.4, Table 1-15 under Oracle Real Application Testing.